DOF and Bokeh - Explained

 F=11.0, L=28mm, D=20m

-This is the opposite to portraits.
+This is the opposite of portraits.
 We usually want everything acceptably sharp.
 The term to know is "hyperfocal distance".
 This is the closest distance D we can focus on and still get DOF to infinity.
-Here is a guideline which I use and remember.
+Here is a guideline that I use and remember.

 • L=50mm, F=8.0, D=10m.